isc-projects/kea/doc/sphinx/arm/hooks-legal-log.rst

     path may be overridden at startup by setting the environment variable ``KEA_LEGAL_LOG_DIR`` to the desired path.
-If a path other than this value is used in ``path``, Kea will emit an error and refuse to start or if already running, if already running, log an unrecoverable error.
+If a path other than this value is used in ``path``, Kea will emit an error and refuse to start or if already running, log an unrecoverable error.
 For ease of use simply omit the ``path`` parameter.

 -  ``base-name`` - an arbitrary value which is used in conjunction with the current system date to form the current forensic file name.
 It